StarRocks/starrocks/docs/sql-reference/sql-functions/JAVA_UDF.md

 # [Preview] Java UDFs

 From v2.2.0 onwards, you can compile user-defined functions (UDFs) to suit your specific business needs by using the Java programming language.
+From v3.0 onwards, StarRocks supports global UDFs, and you only need to add the `GLOBAL` keyword in the related SQL statements.

-This topic describes the types of UDFs supported by StarRocks, how to develop UDFs, and how to use the UDFs you have developed.
+This topic how to develop and use various UDFs.

 Currently, StarRocks supports scalar UDFs, user-defined aggregate functions (UDAFs), user-defined window functions (UDWFs), and user-defined table functions (UDTFs).